LinkedInLearning/data_cleaning_python_2883183/README.md

-# COURSENAME
+# Data Cleaning in Python Essential Training
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Data Cleaning in Python Essential Training.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]
+![Data Cleaning in Python Essential Training][lil-thumbnail-url]

-_See the readme file in the main branch for updated instructions and information._
+Do you need to understand how to keep data clean and well-organized for your company?
+In this course, instructor Miki Tebeka explains why clean data is so important, what can cause errors, and how to detect, prevent, and fix errors to keep your data clean.
+Miki explains the types of errors that can occur in data, as well as missing values or bad values in the data.
+He goes over how human errors, machine-introduced errors, and design errors can find their way into your data, then shows you how to detect these errors.
+Miki dives into error prevention, with techniques like digital signatures, data pipelines and automation, and transactions.
+He concludes with ways you can fix errors, including renaming fields, fixing types, joining and splitting data, and more.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.